-Read on to learn more about the history of Victorian houses, their differences from other house designs, how to design and renovate them, and many more.
+Read on to learn more about the history, differences from other archetypes, how design decisions may affect house’s value and many more.

 Who Invented the Victorian Terraced Houses and When?

-Nicholas Barbon, an England economist, and property developer designed several terraced houses to rebuild London after the Great Fire in 1666.
+Nicholas Barbon, an England economist, and property developer, designed several types of houses to rebuild London after the Great Fire in 1666.

 What is the difference between Victorian and Georgian Terraced House

-While Victorian and Georgian properties share various ancient design features, their architecture is quite different.
+While Victorian and Georgian properties share various ancient design features, their architecture differs.